hashgraph/hedera-nft-sdk/README.md

 console.log(results)
 ```

-According to HIP412, the `calculateRarity` function only looks at objects in the `attributes` property that use the following format:
+According to token metadata JSON schema V2, the `calculateRarity` function only looks at objects in the `attributes` property that use the following format:

 ```
 { "trait_type": "Background", "value": "Yellow" }